Bernie Guindon: First term as national president

-In October 1968, Guindon was charged with the rape of 15-year-old girl in Ottawa, although he still claims his innocence, maintaining that he thought the girl was 18 years old when he had sex with her.
-Accordingly, to Guindon's account, the girl liked to hang around the Satan's Choice's Ottawa clubhouse and during his visit to Ottawa, she invited to him and several other bikers to the house of a man who also associated with Satan's Choice.
-Guindon claimed she had engaged in group sex with him and the other bikers, and it was the wife of the homeowner who called the police when she arrived home early to discover that her husband had been unfaithful, accusing all of them of rape.
+In October 1968, Guindon was charged with the rape of 15 year old girl in Ottawa although he still claims innocence, maintaining that he thought the girl was 18 years old when he had sex with her.
+Accordingly, to Guindon's account, the girl liked to hang around the Satan's Choice's Ottawa clubhouse and during his visit to Ottawa, she invited him and several other bikers to the house of a man who also associated with Satan's Choice.
+Guindon claimed she had engaged in group sex with him and the other bikers and it was the wife of the homeowner who called the police when she arrived home early to discover that her husband had been unfaithful, accusing all of them of rape.

 At Guindon's trial for rape in 1969, the girl testified that she had been held against her will over three days at an Ottawa house and had been raped by five men, one of whom was Guindon.
 On 15 May 1969, he was convicted of sexual assault and sentenced to five years in prison.
-Lowe wrote that a number of other men would serve as Satan's Choice national president, but "...none of them would ever be as widely acknowledged and respected, and as decisive as Bernie Guindon".
-Opinion is still divided about Guindon's rape conviction.
-Edwards in his sympathetic biography of Guindon implies that he was framed by the police and prosecutors who had long wanted to put him in prison, noting irregularities such as the fact that the trial transcripts from 1969 have mysteriously disappeared, making it very difficult to assess the evidence that convicted him.
-Melcher by contrast has suggested that Guindon was indeed guilty of rape despite his vehement claims of his innocence, maintaining that the misogynistic tendencies in the outlaw biker subculture strongly encourages violence against women.
+Lowe wrote that a number of other men would serve as Satan's Choice national president, but "...none of them would ever be as widely acknowledged and respected, and as decisive as Bernie Guindon."
+Opinion remains divided about Guindon's rape conviction.
+Edwards, in his sympathetic biography of Guindon, implies that he was framed by the police and prosecutors who had long wanted to put him in prison, noting irregularities such as the fact that the trial transcripts from 1969 have mysteriously disappeared, making it very difficult to assess the evidence that convicted him.
+Melcher, by contrast, has suggested that Guindon was indeed guilty of rape despite his vehement claims of his innocence, maintaining that the misogynistic tendencies in the outlaw biker subculture strongly encourages violence against women.
 During Guindon's time in prison, Garnet "Mother" McEwen became the acting national president.